Our Research Strategy

 - PPMD’s leadership in the Duchenne community created an inflection point, resulting in over 40 pharmaceutical companies now in the Duchenne space—companies who have invested approximately $8 billion in the fight to end Duchenne.
 We are viewed as a leader in collaboration and innovative advocacy strategies, and recognized by the broader rare disease community for our leadership.

-- Since 2016, two therapies have been approved in Duchenne with additional therapies approaching the regulatory finish line.
+- Since 2016, five therapies have been approved in Duchenne with additional therapies approaching the regulatory finish line.
 PPMD plays a significant role in this process, convening thought leaders and community members to share their expertise and experiences with regulators and decision makers.

 - By standardizing care at PPMD’s Certified Duchenne Care Centers, many of which are major clinical trial sites, we have improved the Duchenne research and clinical trial ecosystem through reducing population variability and increasing the quality of clinical trial outcome measures.
 This results in decreasing the time it takes therapies to go from bench to bedside.